A generalized tonic-clonic seizure makes a person’s whole body twitch, jerk, and become unconscious. “Grand mal seizure” is an older term for this.

 - they have had at least two seizures

 - the seizures were at least 24 hours apart

 - there is no evidence to suggest that other factors caused the seizures

-- a family history of epilepsy or seizures due to fever
+- a family history of epilepsy or seizures

-- head injuries that lead to seizures
+- head injuries

 - brain infections, such as meningitis

-- use of drugs, such as cocaine
+- drug use, such as cocaine

 - has not had a seizure before